Firmware Upgrade Tips¶

 Upgrading an AREDN® node is a straightforward process accomplished using the Setup > Administration > Firmware Update feature on the node’s web interface.
 Follow the procedures documented in the Downloading AREDN Firmware section to ensure you have the correct firmware version from the AREDN® website to install on your node

 The newest firmware versions have a built-in check to verify that the firmware image you selected is appropriate for the device on which you are installing it.
-Early firmware versions (3.16.1.x and 22.214.171.124) do not have these checks, so be sure you selected the correct firmware version for your device before starting the upgrade.
+Earlier firmware versions (3.16.1.x and 220.127.116.11) do not have these checks, so be sure you selected the correct firmware version for your device before starting the upgrade.

 Here are some “best practice” tips to assist with the firmware upgrade process.
 These ensure that memory utilization is at its minimum on the node.
-The upgrade process can fail due to lack of memory, but such a failure will leave the node running its previous firmware version.
+The upgrade process can fail due to lack of memory, but such a failure will leave the node unchanged on its previous firmware version.

 - Clear the web browser cache